fcarlone/Train-Prediction/README.md

 **Software/libraries used for this application:**
 JavaScript - for the applications logic Firebase - database to store train information
 jQuery - for HTML/DOM manipulation
-Bootstrap - for making application responsive
+Bootstrap - for making the application responsive
 CSS - for styling the application
 Moment - to parse, validate, manipulate, and display dates and times in JavaScript